gautam-45/banking-management-system/README.md

 - Transfer money to other existing accounts
 - Check account balance

+## 📌 Description
+This project simulates basic banking operations in a command-line interface.
+It focuses on demonstrating how Java can interact with a relational database using JDBC for real-world use cases like authentication, account handling, and transactions.

-## 🛠️ Technologies Used
+## 🌐 Technologies Used
 - Java (Core)
 - JDBC (Java Database Connectivity)
 - MySQL

-## 📌 Description
-This project simulates basic banking operations in a command-line interface.
-It focuses on demonstrating how Java can interact with a relational database using JDBC for real-world use cases like authentication, account handling, and transactions.